fredserva/birdskitchen/README.md

 ## Features

 - Cross platform
-- Localized
+- Localized (english, french and german)
-- Custom Themes (a light one and a dark one for now)
+- Custom Themes (a light one and two dark ones for now)
 - Content search
 - Tags
 - Categories